PART FOUR : THE AFTERMATH

 The pundits and industry analysts had screamed back in 1966 and 1967 that BMC’s alleged declining market share was due to its lack of all new models.
 This mindset, that new meant better, came to fruition on 17 May 1973 with the launch of British Leyland’s car for Europe, the Austin Allegro.
 It came with a choice of four engine sizes, 1100, 1300, 1500 and 1750, and would compete in 60 per cent of the British car market.

-In May 1973 the Morris Marina was creeping up to 8 per cent market penetration.
-Side by side with the Marina, the Austin Allegro was planned to capture some 8 to 10 per cent of the United Kingdom car market.
+In May 1973 the Morris Marina was creeping up to eight per cent market penetration.
+Side by side with the Marina, the Austin Allegro was planned to capture some eight to ten per cent of the United Kingdom car market.
 In the expanded market of 1972 this represented sales of between 131,022 and 163,777.

 The production build up at Longbridge had gone smoothly and was running at some 1100 to 1200 cars a week at the time of the launch.
 One of the two 1100/1300 assembly tracks at Longbridge had been converted to Allegro production.
 When this reached 2500 a week the second line would be changed over, or so it was hoped.
 By early 1974 the company hoped to be producing in excess of 4000 Allegros a week.